open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 updates.
 The Meter's primary job is to maintain active state about pending metric updates.
 The most important requirement placed on the Meter implementation is that it be able to "forget" state about metric updates after they are collected, so that the Meter implementation does not have unbounded memory growth.
+To support forgetting metrics that do not receive updates, the Meter implementation itself manages incremental Aggregation as opposed to maintaining state for the process lifetime.

 The Meter implementation SHOULD ensure that operations on instrument handles be fast, because the API specification promises users that the handle-oriented calls are the fastest possible calling convention.
-Metric updates made via an instrument handle, when used with an aggregator defined by simple atomic operations, should follow a very short code path.
+Metric updates made via an instrument handle, when used with an Aggregator defined by simple atomic operations, should follow a very short code path.

-The Meter implementation MUST provide a `Collect()` method to initiate collection, which involves sweeping through metric instruments with un-exported metric updates, checkpointing their aggregators, and submitting them to the Batcher.
-Batcher and Exporter MUST be called in a single-threaded context, therefore the Meter implementation MUST prevent concurrent `Collect()` calls.
+The Meter implementation MUST provide a `Collect()` method to initiate collection, which involves sweeping through metric instruments with un-exported metric updates, checkpointing their Aggregators, and submitting them to the Batcher.
+Batcher and Exporter MUST be called in a single-threaded context; consequently the Meter implementation MUST ensure that concurrent `Collect()` calls do not violate the single-threaded nature of the Batcher and Exporter, whether through locking or other avoidance techniques.

 This document does not specify how to coordinate synchronization between user-facing metric updates and metric collection activity,